 - For instance, while searching for files, one typically gets permission denied errors.
 These errors usually do not help the person searching for a particular file.

-- While executing shell scripts, you often do want error messages cluttering up the normal program output.
+- While executing shell scripts, you often do NOT want error messages cluttering up the normal program output.

 The solution is to re-direct the error messages to a file.